mcbeelen/java-programming-katas/fizzbuzz/README.md

 your palms become sweatier and sweatier until you finally manage to croak "Fizz!".
 Doom is avoided, and the pointing finger moves on.

-So of course in order to avoid embarassment infront of your whole class, you have to get the full list printed out so you know what to say.
+So of course in order to avoid embarrassment in front of your whole class,

+you have to get the full list printed out so you know what to say.
-Your class has about 33 pupils and he might go round three times before the bell rings for breaktime.
+Your class has about 33 pupils and he might go round three times before the bell rings for break time.
 Next maths lesson is on Thursday.
 Get coding!

 Write a program that prints the numbers from 1 to 100.